Moonlight1211/clip/Windows-Installation.md

 cd Documents
 ```

-Before prcoeeding, make sure you have `git`, and `python` installed.
-If not, install them using the `winget` utility (You may need to install `winget` from the Microsoft Store):
+Before proceeding, make sure you have `git`, and `python` installed.
+If not, make sure you have the [`winget`](https://learn.microsoft.com/en-us/windows/package-manager/) utility from the Microsoft Store, and install `git` and `python` like so:
 ```sh
 winget install git.git
 ```